 Be proactive and brainstorm potential crises.
-Modifying existing methods of operation often can prevent crises.
-Take time to plan layoffs, acquisitions and other news to avoid operating in crisis mode.
+Modifying existing methods of operation can often prevent crises.
+Plan layoffs, acquisitions, and other news to avoid operating in crisis mode.

 7. Assess the situation.

 Reacting without adequate information is a classic “shoot first and ask questions later” scenario.
-With proper planning, you can follow your own crisis plan.
+With proper planning, you can follow your crisis plan.

 8. Identify key messages.

-Keep it simple with no more than three main messages for all audiences and a few messages targeted specifically at key audiences.
+Keep it simple with no more than three main messages for all audiences and a few messages explicitly targeted at key audiences.

 9. Select communications methods.

 10. Ride out the storm.

-By following these steps, you can create a plan that you can use at any time in the event of a crisis.
+By following these steps, you can create a plan that you can use at any time during a crisis.
 Provide copies to all department heads and managers.
 Keep copies of this plan available as a hard copy and on the computer network.
 Once you've developed your plan, keep it handy for review and schedule practice drills.
-Leading your team through a mock crisis helps you all prepare for the real thing; everyone should get together to evaluate the plan after each mock crisis.
+Leading your team through a mock crisis helps you prepare for the real thing; everyone should get together to evaluate the plan after each mock crisis.
 The crisis team should meet twice a year to review and update the plan.